axeII/axell.dev/content/posts/home-lab-upgrade/index.md

 Let's hope that this will not happen again.

 ## Upgrade

 I was not satisfied with the setup how it is.
 So I decided to upgrade my gear.
 It never ends!
 The main reason for this upgrade was that my network infrastructure was getting bigger.
 I had to add more AP for better signal distribution.
 Unfortunately, I've run out of ethernet slots on my UDM Pro so I had to add a new switch to my home lab setup.
-I decide to add Switch 16 PoE (https://store.ui.com/collections/unifi-network-switching/products/usw-16-poe).
+I decide to add Switch 16 PoE ([USW-16-POE](https://store.ui.com/collections/unifi-network-switching/products/usw-16-poe)).
 This switch has 8 ports supporting 802.3at PoE+ standard that I needed to power supply my new 6 APs.
 Thanks to this I was able to save space on power supply sockets.
-Also, I made more space in my rack since I could remove Unifi Poe adapters that were suppling previously power to my APs.
+Also, I made more space in my rack since I could remove Unifi Poe adapters that were supplying previously power to my APs.

 ![fresh look](images/image06.jpg "New fresh look")